 Eight Steps to Find the Right Contractor!

-[This post is written by Sharon Ugochukwu, a occupational therapy assistant student at National American University.]
+[This post is written by Sharon Ugochukwu, a former occupational therapy assistant student from National American University.]

 Now you’re home after a stay in rehab after breaking your leg.
 You realize how hard it is to get around the home.
 A friend recommended you have an occupational therapy evaluation to make it easier to do what you need to do.
 The occupational therapist listened to your needs and gave great ideas for home modifications (i.e. changes in the home).
 You are excited to turn those ideas into reality.